Boarding School Style Critical Reading and Literary Analysis

 Class Introduction

-In this course, we will work to hone our skills as close readers and critical writers.
-Through in-depth discussion and analysis of short stories and poetry, we will learn how to advance complex arguments that reflect an awareness of important themes and ambiguities in a literary work.
-In our own writing, we will pay particular attention to crafting strong interpretive sentences, supporting our ideas with textual evidence, and engaging in extended analysis.
-This course will prepare students for the kind of in-depth discussion and critical writing typical of college preparatory schools in the U.S.
+In this course, students will hone their skills as close readers and critical writers.
+Through in-depth discussion and writing analysis, students will learn how to craft complex arguments that reflect important themes and ambiguities in a literary work.
+Students will craft strong interpretive sentences, supporting their ideas with textual evidence, and engage in writing analysis.

 Outcome